Violent extremist inspired by Isis behind mall terror attack: Ardern

 He was a lone actor and there was no ongoing risk to public safety.

-Ardern said the attacker was a Sri Lankan national who arrived in New Zealand in October 2011.
-He became a person of national security interest in 2016.

-Much information about him is covered by court suppression orders, she said.
+Ardern said much information about the terrorist is covered by court suppression orders.

-"We have utilised every legal and surveillance power available to us to keep people safe from this individual," Ardern said.
+"We have utilised every legal and surveillance power available to us to keep people safe from this individual."

-There will be multiple inquiries, Ardern said, including from the IPCA and the Coroner.
+There will be multiple inquiries, she said, including from the IPCA (Independent Police Conduct Authority) and the Coroner.

 "It was carried out by an individual, not a faith, not a culture, not an ethnicity, but an individual person who is gripped by an ideology that is not supported here by anyone."